Keeping Up with Self-Care during the Holidays

-If you’ve told yourself things like this as November turns into December and December inches toward January, then you’re in good company: most people find it very difficult to stick to any kind of routines or habits that they normally set for themselves during the holidays.
-It just seems like there are too many out-of-the-ordinary events and travels at this time of the year to possibly maintain any normalcy.
+If you’ve told yourself things like this as November turns into December and December inches toward January, then you’re in good company.
+Most people find it very difficult to stick to any routine or habits that they usually set for themselves during the holidays.
+It just seems like there are too many out-of-the-ordinary events and travel plans at this time of the year to possibly maintain any normalcy.

-But this is just the time to deliberately plan more self-care strategies for your well-being, not fewer.
-As busy schedules and potentially stressful social events build up, the possibility of burnout grows stronger and stronger, and you need concrete plans in place – like the ones below – to fight it.
+But this is just the time to deliberately plan more self-care strategies for your well-being.
+As busy schedules and potentially stressful social events build-up, the possibility of burnout grows stronger and stronger, and you need concrete plans in place – like the ones below – to fight it.

 1. Plan out how you’ll arrange to stick to your usual routines.

 Do you usually run 3 miles every morning before breakfast?
-Bring your clothes and sneakers with you to Mom and Dad’s house for the holidays.
 Do you typically meditate for 15 minutes to start the day?
-Wake up just 15 minutes earlier on your busy holiday party hosting day so that you still have time to do so.
-Because you’ll have more activities and travels during the holidays than during regular life, the healthy, self-caring routines that you usually do won’t just naturally sustain themselves if you don’t plan for them.
-It requires intentionality and thinking ahead in order to make sure that you don’t abandon them and gradually start to feel worse and worse as a result.
+Wake up just 15 minutes earlier on your busy holiday party hosting day so that you still have time to do so?
+Because you’ll have more activities and travels during the holidays than during regular life, the healthy, self-caring routines that you usually do won’t just naturally sustain themselves.
+That is if you don’t plan for them.
+It requires intentionality and thinking ahead to make sure that you don’t abandon them and gradually start to feel worse and worse as a result.

 2. Eat a balanced meal before you go to a holiday party.

 If healthy eating is a self-care strategy that you’re trying to work on (which it should be for all of us, basically), then try eating a balanced, nutritious meal before you go to a holiday party where you know there’ll be plenty of sweet treats and alcoholic indulgences.
 If you fill yourself up right before, then you’ll be less likely to go overboard at the party.
-Remember that drinking plenty of water is really helpful in this regard, too: if you keep guzzling it down, it can create a feeling of fullness in your belly even when you haven’t eaten much.
-As always, though, remember that the goal of healthy eating should always be to have a healthy body, not to meet unrealistic beauty standards, so indulging in some sweet treats over the holidays is to be expected and enjoyed!
+Remember that drinking plenty of water is really helpful in this regard, too.
+If you keep guzzling it down, it can create a feeling of fullness in your belly even when you haven’t eaten much.
+As always, though, remember that the goal of healthy eating should always be to have a healthy body.
+It isn’t to meet unrealistic beauty standards, so indulging in some sweet treats over the holidays is to be expected and enjoyed!

 3. Be proactive about avoiding your personal temptation triggers.

-For those who have struggled with addictions in the past, the holidays can be a tempting time in a number of ways.
-If you’re having a good time with friends, you can face the temptation of turning to alcohol or other substances to ratchet up that fun, but on the other hand, if you’re having a miserable time because of damaged relationships or losses that you’re remembering, you can face the temptation of turning to alcohol or substances to numb these feelings.
+For those who have struggled with addictions in the past, the holidays can be a tempting time in several ways.
+Suppose you’re having a good time with friends.
+In that case, you can face the temptation of turning to alcohol or other substances to ratchet up that fun.
+Still, on the other hand, if you’re having a miserable time because of damaged relationships or losses that you’re remembering, you can face the temptation of turning to alcohol or substances to numb these feelings.
 Therefore, you’ll need to have a plan in place for what you’ll do to avoid these temptations.
 Writing for Psychology Today, Dr. Ingrid Mathieu offers one great example of how you might go about this if you’re sober in a holiday party setting: “Bring something that you would enjoy to the party.
-I’m fond of mocktails, or fizzy drinks that look nice in fancy glasses.
+I’m fond of mocktails or fizzy drinks that look nice in fancy glasses.
 If you feel like you are taken care of, you won’t feel so left out when other guests are enjoying their holiday spritzer.”

 Many people find themselves more sleep-deprived than usual during the holidays.
 Don’t overlook the benefits of a quick 20-30 minute snooze.
 Experts recommend this nap length if you want to re-energize yourself so that you’re able to stay focused and alert.